 When a customer chooses an on-premise PBX solution, the appliance will be installed at the company server.
 Since the PBX system is under the management of the company IT staff, internal technical skills and expertise will be critical.
 Therefore, by choosing to install the hardware-based solution, the general PBX administration will be done by the company IT staff.
-Some of the administrative duties performed by the IT staff include installing firmware updates, trunk management, creating and purging phone extensions, review of the call detail reports among others.
+Some of the administrative duties performed by the IT staff include installing firmware updates and SIP trunk management.
+Also, creating and purging phone extensions, review of the call detail reports among others.

 On the other hand, by installing a cloud-based PBX system, the customer has chosen to delegate full ownership of the voice system.
 Functions to do with trunk management, extensions, and the overall PBX administration will have to be done online via a cloud-based account.
 The solution gets delivered through the internet.
-In as much as cloud-based solutions come with softphones, the customer will have to purchase the physical desk phones.
+In as much as cloud-based solutions come with VoIP software for contact centres, the customer will have to purchase the physical desk phones.

 A reliable internet connection remains a key requirement for cloud solutions.
 As a matter of fact, successfully running the cloud PBX entirely depends on the availability of a stable internet connection.
 So, in the event that the internet connection goes down, the PBX system will not be available.
 This is not the case with the appliance based PBX.